Punktum-dk/epp-service-specification/README.md

   - Added examples of poll messages related to domain creation

 - 2.4 2018-05-25
-  - Added information on format of orderconfirmation Token, this is implemented with EPP release 2.3.0 currently only available in sandbox and introduces the new extension: `dkhm:url`
+  - Added information on format of the `orderconfirmation` Token, this is implemented with EPP release 2.3.0 currently only available in sandbox and introduces the new extension: `dkhm:url`
   - Addition of risk assessment for [create domain](#create-domain) command poll response.
 The XSD files revision 2.2 describes the changes to the XSD and supports the new extension: `dkhm:risk_assessment`

 - 2.3 2018-05-01